-Lisa is a New York native, and has lived here in Denver for just over three years.
-She has worked in early childhood education for over 20 years, and currently serves as Chief Program Officer at Mile High Early Learning.
+Lisa is a New York native, and has lived here in Denver for just over four years.
+She has worked in early childhood education for over 20 years, previously serving as Chief Program Officer at Mile High Early Learning.
+Lisa now runs her own educational consulting business.
 Lisa has a BS from Penn State University in Human Development and Family Studies, an MA from Pacific Oaks College in Human Development, and is currently working on her Doctorate of Education at the University of Colorado Denver.

-Lisa’s husband, Dr. Anthony Grant, is the Director of Athletics at Metropolitan State University of Denver, and together they have three children, Gianna, 15, Jadyn, 11, and Preston, 4; who is spending his first year here at Paddington Station in the Johnny Townmouse classroom.
+Lisa’s husband, Dr. Anthony Grant, is the Director of Athletics at Metropolitan State University of Denver, and together they have three children, Gianna, 16, Jadyn, 12, and Preston, 5.
+Preston is a Paddington Station alumni in the Johnny Townmouse classroom.

 The Grant family spends most of their time attending sporting events, hiking, and traveling!